Allison: Ferrari is bigger and more complex, you feel the hunger to win again

 Allison left Lotus to join Ferrari as their Chassis Technical Director on 1 September 2013 and the team’s president Luca di Montezemolo did not mince his words when announcing the appointment.

 “I am counting a lot on James Allison.
 With him came the head of aerodynamics from Lotus and other new faces.
 Finally, we will have the creativity we were lacking.
 Allison knows the team and the men and he speaks Italian.
 Others wanted him, but he preferred us and his arrival will also bring a change in working methods in many areas,” declared Montezemolo.
-(Apex)
+(GP247)

 Subbed by AJN.